 - Apply Availability Monitor: Select the checkbox to show the availability of the monitors.

 - Priority: The priority of the alert.

 - FileSystem Partition: The Linux disk partition to monitor.

-/dev/sda1 Linux partition, critical alerts can be raised when the disk is in read-mode.
+/db2data2).
+Critical alerts can be triggered when the disk is in read-mode.